-CHARLES H. FOSTER, JR., 72, retired as Chairman of LandAmerica Financial Group, Inc. ("LandAmerica"), a title insurance company in December 2006, which filed for Chapter 11 bankruptcy protection in November 2008.
-He had served as Chairman and Chief Executive Officer at LandAmerica from October 1991 through December 2005.
-He is the Lead Independent Director, Chairman of the Compensation and Governance Committee, a member of the Executive Committee, and has been a director since 1995.
+CHARLES H. FOSTER, JR., 73, is the retired Chairman and Chief Executive Officer of LandAmerica Financial Group, Inc. Mr. Foster is the Lead Independent Director, Chairman of the Compensation and Governance Committee, a member of the Executive Committee, and has been a Director since 1995.